Nightkingale/Wii-U-Account-Swap/.github/README.md

 A tool to manage a user's account.dat, particularly for Network IDs.

-Wii U Account Swap is an elaborate tool that allows the management of a Wii U user's `account.dat` file, located in `storage_mlc:/usr/save/system/act/[PERSISTENT_ID]`.
+Wii U Account Swap is an elaborate tool that allows the management of a Wii U user's `account.dat` file, located in `storage_mlc:/usr/save/system/act/[PERSISTENT_ID]/`.
 This allows you to create a backup of (and of course, swap between) both a Nintendo Network ID and Pretendo Network ID.
 An unlinking feature is also provided for convienence, which will *locally* remove the currently attached Network ID from a user, all without deleting the user or Network ID itself.

-Theoretically, this swap would limit needing two user accounts to use both services, especially if you want to use the same Network ID username on both.
+Theoretically, this swap would limit needing two user accounts to use both services.
 That being said, there are likely side effects of utilizing this (such as possibly losing access to purchased Nintendo eShop content while on Pretendo Network).
 This still needs to be investigated further.

-In the meanwhile, I'd still suggest using two seperate users if possible, per Pretendo Network's recommendation.
+Note that if you're trying to use a Pretendo Network ID with the same username as an existing Nintendo Network ID, this tool makes it possible.
+You will not be able to do the same on a Nintendo 3DS, however, without a similar tool on there, such as [FriendsAccountSwitcher.gm9](https://github.com/MatthewL246/pretendo-docker/blob/main/console-files/FriendsAccountSwitcher.gm9) by [MatthewL246](https://github.com/MatthewL246).

 **Please be aware that an `account.dat` that's linked to a Network ID will have sensitive personal information on it.
 This includes both e-mail addresses and encrypted cached passwords (if you chose to save them).
 These will all be stored on your SD Card if you choose to back them up, so please do not share them with anybody!**